 This week has been much better for me in terms of my exercise and motivation.
 Last week I experienced so much laziness and lethargy, and I’m still not quite sure why.
 I guess it was just one of those weeks.
-Every once and a while (and it seems to happen more often than once and a while for me lately;), those weeks take you by surprise and the every day to dos become soooo much harder.
-That was definitely the case for me last week!

-As June gets closer, I have begun to put some thought into the training plan I want to use for the New York Marathon, and what kind of a base I will need to have before starting the plan.
+As June gets closer, I have begun to put some thought into the training plan I want to use for the New York City Marathon, and what kind of a base I will need to have before starting the plan.
 I am thinking that I will use the same training plan I used for my very first marathon, which was a 20 week plan.
 It seems that most plans are usually around 16-18 weeks, but as I’ve experimented with different plans, I’ve found that my body seems to respond the best to a slow and steady build up of miles, rather than starting out higher and maxing out the mileage.

 I think I’ve really found my groove these past two years with a strength training, running and cross training balance that best benefits my body and helps prevent injury.
 In my beginning years of running, especially my beginning marathon years, I would always just run.
 No cross training or strength training pretty much ever.
 And I was injured a LOT!
 I miraculously made it through training for my first full marathon with no injuries, but needed to tape my knee each time I went out for a run, and wound up with three months of physical therapy afterwards for a hamstring injury.